-A mortgage that has been modified under the Insuring or Guarantying Agency's loss mitigation program may be re-pooled if the modified loan retains its first lien position and meets the conditions listed below.
-It is the Issuer's responsibility to ensure the modified loan's first lien position is not adversely impacted by any real estate taxes, assessments such as HOA dues, or other matters that could become a first lien.
+A Modified Loan may be re-pooled if it retains its first lien position and meets the conditions listed below.
+It is the Issuer's responsibility to ensure the Modified Loan's first lien position is not adversely impacted by any real estate taxes, assessments such as HOA dues, or other matters that could become a first lien.
+A loan modification that is combined with a deferment is ineligible for re-pooling into any Ginnie Mae single-family MBS.
+The deferment loss mitigation option must be exercised without buying the loan out of a Ginnie Mae MBS to avoid subjecting the loan to re-pooling restrictions.

-Additional conditions for modified loans:
+Additional conditions for Modified Loans:

-- (a) the original mortgage that is to be removed from a Ginnie Mae pool for modification is 90 days or more delinquent; - (b) the modified mortgage meets all of Ginnie Mae's eligibility criteria for single family mortgages; and - (c) the term of the modified mortgage is not longer than 360 months from the due date of the first installment payable under the modification agreement.
-The date of loan modification may be used as the origination date for the purpose of pooling. - (d) The Loan Modification Agreement must be recorded. - (e) The Issuer must ensure that the modified mortgage maintains its first lien position, which is documented by either a Title Policy Endorsement, or ALTA Form Mortgage Modification Policy (MMP); and by such recorded subordination agreements as required to maintain first lien position. - (3) Special requirements for VA-guaranteed loans:
+- (a) the original mortgage that is to be removed from a Ginnie Mae pool for modification is 90 days or more delinquent. - (b) the Modified Loan meets all of Ginnie Mae's eligibility criteria for single family mortgages. - (c) the term of the Modified Loan is not longer than 360 months from the due date of the first installment payable under the modification agreement.
+The date of loan modification may be used as the origination date for the purpose of pooling. - (d) the Loan Modification Agreement must be recorded. - (e) the Issuer must ensure that the Modified Loan maintains its first lien position, which for loans backing securities issued on January 1, 2016 or earlier, must be documented by a new title policy, a title policy endorsement ensuring priority over defects, liens, and encumbrances, an ALTA Form Mortgage Modification Policy (MMP), or a Mortgage Priority Guarantee policy (MPG).
+For loans backing securities issued on February 1, 2016, or later, it must be documented by either a new title policy, a title policy endorsement ensuring priority over defects, liens, and encumbrances, or an ALTA Form Mortgage Modification Policy (MMP); and regardless of security issuance date, by such recorded subordination agreements as required to maintain first lien position.